PeterParky/Java_Basic/README.md

-This is the space where i preserve my Math_resolution in Java
+This is the space I keep some Math_resolution in Java.